ruby/truffleruby-dev-builder/README.md

 # TruffleRuby Dev Builds for GitHub Actions

-These builds are only meant to be used inside GitHub Actions with [ruby/setup-ruby](https://github.com/ruby/setup-ruby).
+These builds are primarily meant to be used inside GitHub Actions with [ruby/setup-ruby](https://github.com/ruby/setup-ruby).

+They can also be used as nightly builds of TruffleRuby.

 They might not work in any other environment.